GTron-1729/Face-Generator-with-Generative-Adversarial-Networks/README.md

 The main aim is to understand all the concepts and functions required to train a GAN from basics.

 The Jupyter notebook provided can be used to study the code in parts and understand what is happening at each stage, after each function and statement.
+All explanations are written as comments in the code itself.

 Currently the project is implemented with only 50 epochs and hence starting from this image as output;

 ![](OutPut/train-0.png)